WWE Rumors: Sasha Banks vs. Stephanie McMahon Feud Coming Soon

 On Raw, The Boss crossed paths with Stephanie McMahon during a backstage segment.
 The confrontation between them was tense, and they sparred over who really is “The Boss” in WWE.
 McMahon got the better of the exchange because Banks had other concerns on her mind, but that doesn’t mean their conflict is over.

-In fact, it’s being speculated that WWE is planning a rivalry between Sasha Banks and Stephanie McMahon for Wrestlemania.
+In fact, it’s being speculated that WWE is planning a rivalry between Sasha Banks and Stephanie McMahon for WrestleMania.
 After Raw, Sasha took to Twitter to comment on the exchange, and she said, “Stephanie may write the checks, but she makes the money.”
 That’s a subtle dig to point out that Banks sells the most merchandise in the women’s division.
 As of this writing, Stephanie McMahon hasn’t responded to the tweet.

 There have been reports about WWE making some major character changes over the next few months.
 For example, a heel turn has been rumored for Sasha Banks.
 In a feud with Stephanie McMahon, Sasha Banks would be the face to give the WWE Universe a natural foil against McMahon.
 It’s also been discussed that Banks could move to SmackDown Live in 2017, which could come as a result of the rivalry with Stephanie.

-Sasha Banks vs. Stephanie McMahon could be sold as Boss vs. Boss, which would be a good selling point for the match on the Wrestlemania card.
-The latter hasn’t wrestled a match since WWE Summerslam back in 2014 against Brie Bella.
+Sasha Banks vs. Stephanie McMahon could be sold as Boss vs. Boss, which would be a good selling point for the match on the WrestleMania card.
+The latter hasn’t wrestled a match since WWE SummerSlam back in 2014 against Brie Bella.
 A feud with Sasha Banks would be much different for Stephanie, but her heel work has always been a strength and Banks could carry the majority of the in-ring work that needs to be done.

-Regardless of who is making the money and who is writing the checks, a Wrestlemania feud between Sasha Banks and Stephanie McMahon would be a big money match for WWE.
+Regardless of who is making the money and who is writing the checks, a WrestleMania feud between Sasha Banks and Stephanie McMahon would be a big money match for WWE.
 The WWE Universe would be fully behind Sasha, especially in Orlando.
 Nothing has been confirmed.
-But, if the tension continues between the two women on WWE television, that will be a clear indication of what WWE has planned for Wrestlemania.
+But if the tension continues between the two women on WWE television, that will be a clear indication of what WWE has planned for WrestleMania.

 [Featured Image by WWE]